Future of eCommerce: 16 Trends You Need to Know

 Capitalize on higher conversion rates of tablets: Mobile devices don’t yield as good conversion rates as you’d want.
 In fact, stats suggest the larger the screen the better the turnout.
 The tablets (5.5%) also beat mobile devices (3.2%) when it comes to conversion rates.

-Cater an omnichannel experience and boost sales: Other than the small screen size being the kryptonite for mobile commerce, nothing seems to be stopping it from being the future of online shopping.
-Smartphones are a vital interface when it comes to delivering an omnichannel shopping experience.
-They make for easier payments, smooth GPS tracking, simpler comparison with physical products, faster purchases, and so much more.
+Cater an omnichannel experience and boost sales: Besides the small screen size being the kryptonite for mobile commerce, nothing stops it from becoming the future of online shopping.
+Smartphones are a vital interface for delivering an omnichannel shopping experience.
+They make for easier payments, smooth GPS tracking, simpler comparison with physical products, faster purchases, and more.

 Check how we build Swift Shopper- an easy-to-use mobile app that provides a personalized shopping solution.